 Why Credit Disputes Matter

 VantageScore excludes entire accounts in dispute from the model that calculates your score.
-FICO, on the other hand, excludes only the disputed information such as an account balance and late payments—not the entire account—from its calculations of your score.
+FICO, on the other hand, excludes only the disputed information such as an account balance and delinquent payments—not the entire account—from its calculations of your score.
 “The dispute doesn’t include the age, type, or other non-controversial aspects,” Scott says.
 “It includes things directly impacted by the dispute—e.g., account balance or late payment.”

 There are times when the VantageScore model could be a plus.
 For example, Richardson says, “If there was a missed payment on the disputed account, the consumer’s credit score can increase because the missed payment will be ignored.”

 Unfortunately, the dispute process has been abused.
-Consumers will sometimes dispute an item that is negative but accurate, then quickly apply for credit, hoping the application will be approved while that information is under dispute and not recognized by the credit scoring model.
+Consumers will sometimes file a dispute on an item that is negative but accurate, then quickly apply for credit, hoping the application will be approved while that information is under dispute and not recognized by the credit scoring model.
 If you’re thinking of trying that approach, be careful: It could backfire.

 The Downsides of Disputing an Error on Your Report

 Disputing inaccurate credit report items sounds like it would always be a positive thing, but it is important to recognize that there can be downsides to disputing an item to the reporting bureaus—especially while you are trying to get a loan.